in Novato, Marin County

 Here is an overview of the steps that need to be taken to complete a simple adoption in California:

-If you are looking to adopt a child in California, Castro Law Offices is here to help.
+If you are looking to adopt a child in California, Castro Law Offices, P.C. is here to help.
 We are a premier California law firm specializing in adoption issues, divorce, child custody, and all other issues concerning domestic relations.
-Castro Law Offices is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Ross, Mill Valley and Corte Madera.
-Contact Castro Law Offices today to schedule a confidential consultation.
+Castro Law Offices, P.C. is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Ross, Mill Valley and Corte Madera.
+Contact Castro Law Offices, P.C. today to schedule a confidential consultation.